LuccaBBombo/Interactive-Frontend-Project/README.md

 * As a user, I may not be sure where I would want my next trip to be, making it helpful if some Youtube video links to get hints and ideas of nice places to visit and then using this website to gather more information.
 * As a user, I may want to search specifics locations, such as restaurants, car rental companies, making it easier for me to plan my trip.
 * As a user, I want to be able to use a reset button to clear all input fields in the map section.
-* As a user, I may want to get in contact if I have any doubts about the website.
+* As a user, I may want to get in contact if I have any doubts about the website or get in contact with the developer.

 #### Bugs

 * Had issues with the markers not clearing after selecting a new country or city, fixed by adding the clearMarkers function.
 * The email input bar in the contact form was accepting texts without the addition of "@", fixed by changing the input type to "email".
 * Issues with the Jasmine testing for the contact form.
+* Had problems with the alert message not showing when the contact form was submitted.Fixed by removing the "console.log" from inside the sendMail function.
+* Had issues of the contact form not resetting after the form was submitted fixed it by assigning the "getElementById" inside to the reset function.

 ### Deployment